4aer/LeMemory/README.md

 ## How to Play

-1. Register/Login to start playing
-2. Choose your difficulty level
+1. Choose your difficulty level
-3. Match pairs of LeBron cards before time runs out
+2. Match pairs of LeBron cards before time runs out
-4. Try to complete the game with minimum flips
+3. Try to complete the game with minimum flips
-5. Beat your best scores!
+4. Beat your best scores!

 ## Installation